barun-saha/kodeagent/README.md

 ```bash
 git clone https://github.com/barun-saha/kodeagent.git
 ```
-Alternatively, copy the `kodeagent.py` and `kutils.py` files to your source code location.

 Next, create a virtual environment if you do not have one already and activate it:
 ```bash